QCT-UEA-management/quake2iree/README.md

 # quake2iree

+## Purpose and Scope

+The quake2iree repository implements an MLIR dialect conversion system that transforms quantum programs written in the Quake dialect into IREE-compatible classical MLIR representations.
+This enables quantum algorithms to be executed on classical hardware through the IREE runtime system.

 ## Current Implementation

 The current implementation of the quake2iree conversion pass targets simple cases and adheres closely to the official guidelines provided in the MLIR Dialect Conversion framework documentation: